ibdkn/macaroons/README.md

 ## Features:
 <ul>
   <li>
-    <b>SCSS Animation:</b> Sophisticated visual effects on the webpage are achieved using CSS animations.
+    <b>CSS Animation:</b> Sophisticated visual effects on the webpage are achieved using CSS animations.
 These animations enhance the user experience by providing dynamic feedback and interactive elements.
   </li>
   <li>
     <b>Ajax Request:</b> The page includes AJAX (Asynchronous JavaScript and XML) requests for seamless and efficient data retrieval from the server.
-This allows for updating parts of the webpage without reloading the entire page.
+This allows for updating parts of the webpage without reloading the entire page. *Please note, the request link is currently inactive!
   </li>
 </ul>

-*<b>Please note, the request link is currently inactive!</b>